-I have served as a bilingual teacher for an underserved community in Austin, Texas, and I was able to witness first-hand the great oral health needs that exist for both adults and their children.
-I have listened to many sad stories of ineffectual home remedies that are employed and I am also deeply troubled by the fact that so many of our most vulnerable members of society find themselves forced to have tooth extractions rather than root canals because of the cost factor.
-I day-dream of being able in the future of saving more and more teeth and extracting fewer and fewer, with the underserved as well.
-Becoming a certified endodontist will allow me to have the greatest and most positive impact that I can on my patient’s life.
+I have served as a bilingual teacher for an underserved community in Austin, Texas, and witnessed the great need for both adults and children.
+I have listened to many sad stories of ineffectual home remedies employed.
+I am also deeply troubled that many of our most vulnerable members of society find themselves forced to have tooth extractions rather than root canals because of the cost factor.
+I daydream of being able to save more and more teeth and extract fewer and fewer, with the underserved as well.
+Becoming a certified endodontist will allow me to have the most significant impact on my patient’s life.
 For me, Endo is both the most challenging and the most rewarding of all areas of dentistry; nothing brings me greater joy than alleviating my patient’s pain and saving the tooth in question.
 For me, that is hitting the bullseye.

 Thank you for considering my application.